How do Police Health’s counselling benefits work?

 When a counsellor meets the above requirements they apply directly through the ACA or PACFA to be registered as a Police Health provider for payment of counselling benefits.

 A counsellor may be registered with more than one counselling association.

 How can my counsellor register as a Police Health recognised provider?

-Your counsellor should contact the Australian Counselling Association (ACA) directly to determine and make application to be recognised for benefits by Police Health.
+Your counsellor should contact the Australian Counselling Association (ACA) or the Psychotherapy and Counselling Federation of Australia (PACFA) directly to determine and make application to be recognised for benefits by Police Health.

 How can I find a recognised counsellor near me?

 To help you locate a recognised provider, we are developing an online search function which will enable you to search for a recognised provider.
 In the meantime, please call us on 1800 603 603.